-Over the past four years, the government has provided additional funding to help improve physical education (PE) and sports in primary schools.
-The funding from the Department of Education, Health and Culture, Media and Sport has gone directly to primary schools to spend on improving the quality of sport and physical education for their pupils, in ways they think most appropriate and that will have the biggest impact for their school.
-The sports funding can only be spent on sport and physical education provisions in schools.
+Over the past four years, the government has provided additional funding to help improve physical education (PE) and sport in primary schools.
+The funding from the Department of Education, Health and Culture, Media and Sport have gone directly to primary schools to spend on improving the quality of sport and physical education for their pupils, in ways they think most appropriate and that will have the biggest impact for their school.
+The sports funding can only be spent on sport and physical education provision in schools.

 |Sports Premium received||£18,830|

 |· A high proportion of observed lessons were judged as good or outstanding in P.E increasing the quality of teaching|

 · Data reflects that across the school, 90% of children achieved ARE in the assessed areas of agility, balance, and coordination and 30% of children achieved Mastery.

 · The After School club programme is extensive to include 10 sports clubs, providing places for 220 pupils to attend on a weekly basis.

 · Children from across the school have successfully competed in 16 local authority competitions, such as Tag Rugby, Cricket, Football, Athletics, Swimming and Multi-Sports.

 · Jessop has fielded male and female sports teams that have participated in multiple competition against local schools through the year

 · Pupils are up-skilled and more confident in a wide range of physical education and sporting activities